Grant Opportunities

 Please refer to the application guidelines for additional information.

-Eligibility: The PB&J Fund will focus on proposals affecting populations living within the City of Charlottesville and Albemarle County; however, it will consider proposals that also reach outlying counties.
+Eligibility: The PB&J Fund will focus on proposals affecting populations living within the City of Charlottesville and Albemarle County.
 Applicants must be a 501(c)(3) organization, governmental or religious entity, or fiscally sponsored by a 501(c)(3) organization.
 Organizations may only submit one application, unless the organization is a public school.
 All eligible organizations are welcome to apply regardless of if they have previously received funding from the Community Foundation.

-How to Apply: Click here to access our Grantee Portal.
-Contact our Grants Administrator for any technical support related to the Grantee Portal.
+How to Apply: Contact our Grants Administrator for any technical support related to the Grantee Portal.
+Click here to see a preview of the application.

 Award Size: PB&J Fund awards will be one-time, unrestricted awards of up to $25,000 to be used over the period of one year or multi- year, unrestricted awards up to two years ($50,000 total) within the funding commitment set forth by the grantors.
 Our goal through this grant program is to support the mission of The PB&J Fund grant program.